 What is Quality?
 Quality is the degree to which a commodity meets the requirements of the customer at the start of its life.
-(ISO 9000)
+(As defined in ISO 9000)

 Quality does not come from using a ISO 9001 quality management system.
 The ISO9001 standard is not designed to create quality.
 ISO 9001 is just a “bookshelf” to store and manage your quality creation processes and procedures.

 The Effects of Quality are experienced by the customer.
 Product quality perception comes from your design specifications and the manufacture standards achieved.
 Service quality perception comes from your service process design and standard of delivery.

 After being an ISO 9001 consultant to many companies I saw that nearly every operation I had worked with misunderstood what is quality.
 They thought that by getting an ISO 9001 quality management system (QMS) they would become a quality-driven company.
 No, that is totally wrong!
 ISO9001 cannot create quality.
 ISO 9001 certification is not a solution to becoming a quality company.
 Or to getting quality into your products and services.